rod-driscoll/q-sys-plugin-kramer-protocol-3000/README.md

 ### Features not tested

 * Input and output gain (not supported on VS-88 dev system)
+* Audio follow video, the protocol manuals have several different audio and video commands with some flagged as legacy, all with insufficient explanation.
 * Serial control

 ### Features not implemented